-We released the LifeVantage app, which is available for download on iTunes and Google Play stores.
+We continued to develop, enhance and improve the LifeVantage app, which is available for download on iTunes and Google Play stores.
 This custom-developed platform is pioneering new ways for us to interact with our distributors and customers and gives us and our distributor leadership valuable insight into the activities of our distributor base.
 The app provides distributors with tools and communications that help simplify business activities, walk new distributors through starting their business, improve prospecting and close new clients and distributors.